keshantej/patentbar/README.md

-# Patent Bar Drilling Quesstions
+# Patent Bar Drilling Questions
 A set of questions to help reinforce fundemental knowledge, along with a fun UI that tracks your progress.
 Feel free to use this deployment: https://keshantej.github.io/patentbar